IFPTE Continues Opposition to the TPP as Negotiators Reach Agreement

 Professional and Technical Bargaining Units Negotiations member survey is now online!

-SPEEA members in the Professional and Technical Bargaining Units are asked to take a few minutes to complete the initial survey for the 2016 contract negotiations.
+SPEEA members in the Professional and Technical Bargaining Units are asked to take a few minutes to complete the initial, online survey for the 2016 contract negotiations.

 While existing contracts remain in place until Oct.
 6, 2016, the survey is the first of several designed to gather information and begin the process of determining member priorities.
 Additional surveys will follow in the months ahead.